ygol/asterisk_dialer/README.md

 ```
 In Dialer configuration field *Context name* must be set to *queue*.

-#### Playback message
+#### Stasis App
-In this mode Dialer plays uploaded sound file to called person.
+In this mode Dialer plays uploaded sound file to called number.

-## Managing Subscribers lists
+## Number Lists
-Dialer can dial either Contacts (Partners) or custom list of subscribers (phone numbers).
+The Dialer can dial either Contacts (Partners) or custom list of phone numbers.
 This lists can be imported from .csv files.

-If .csv file has only one column with phone numbers, thay are *added to the last subcriber list created*.
-If it has 2 columns (1st - for phonenumbers, 2nd - for subscriber list name) subscribers will be imported in the list specified.

 ## Troubleshooting
+Enable debug mode.

+Run Odoo with ''--log-level=debug'' and see errors.

 ### Playback file is not played
 Odoo saves sound files in a folder set by data_dir option.
 Check that Asterisk can read from there.
-### Enable debug mode
-Run Odoo with ''--log-level=debug'' and see errors.

 ### Asterisk func curl not found
 ```